-The types of bees under carpenter bees are further divided into small carpenter bees and giant carpenter bees.
+The carpenter bees are further divided into small carpenter bees and giant carpenter bees.

 Ceratina, the genus of small carpenter bees, is black with bluish-green or blue accents.
 On the forehead, thorax, and legs, they may have yellowish-white patterns.
 These bees are only 3/8 inch in length.

 Xylocopa, the genus of giant carpenter bees that are black, metallic bluish or greenish-black, or purplish-blue in appearance, resemble bumblebees in size and hue.

 Leaf-cutter-bees may be found throughout the world, although they are especially prevalent in North America.
 Leaf-cutter- bees are roughly 63 distinct leaf-cutter- bees in Florida, divided into seven genera.

 Leaf-cutter- bees are essential pollinators in North America’s natural ecosystem.
 Cut leaves are used to build nests in cavities.